 If you’ve been charged with shoplifting in Arizona, unfortunately you’re looking at a crime that has consequences both in court and out of court.
-Whether you’ve been charged with felony shoplifting or misdemeanor shoplifting, a conviction can mean jail time and will wreak havoc by implicating professional licensing, your immigration status, background checks, job opportunities and security clearances.
+Whether you’ve been charged with a felony or misdemeanor, a conviction can mean jail time and will wreak havoc by implicating professional licensing, your immigration status, background checks, job opportunities and security clearances.
 Having the facts of your case evaluated by a trained shoplifting lawyer will provide you the best opportunity to avoid a conviction and the future collateral consequences.

-Pursuant to A.R.S. § 13-1805 shoplifting merchandise with a value of less than $1,000 is a class 1 misdemeanor in Arizona unless:
+Pursuant to ARS 13 1805 shoplifting merchandise with a value of less than $1,000 is a class 1 misdemeanor in Arizona unless:

 A violation of any of the provisions above is considered felony shoplifting in Arizona.